Zapper-fi/protocol/docs/api-intro/api-intro.md

 ```

 :::note
-The API key must be Base64 encoded and passed with the `Basic` prefix in the Authorization header.
-For example, if your API key is `my-api-key`, you would encode it as Base64 and use: `Authorization: Basic bXktYXBpLWtleQ==`
+The API key must be Base64 encoded and passed with the `Basic` prefix in the Authorization Header.
+For example, if the API key is `my-api-key`, you would encode it as Base64 and use: `Authorization: Basic bXktYXBpLWtleQ==`
 :::

 #### 3) Buy Credits

 Zapper API uses a credit system to manage how many queries an API key can perform.
-Each query made costs a certain amount of credits, and these credits are deducted from your credit balance.
+Each query made costs a certain amount of credits, and these credits are deducted from the accounts credit balance.

-You can track your usage and purchase additional credits on the **[Dashboard](/dashboard)**
+Track usage and purchase additional credits on the [Dashboard](/dashboard).

 :::info